 - narcotics officers at the federal Drug Enforcement Agency, or DEA,16 or

 Also unlike 1983 claims, Bivens claims cannot be filed against entities like:

 Like 1983 claims, though, defendants can claim qualified immunity for their actions.

 12. Can police misconduct lead to criminal prosecution?

 Criminal charges against police for misconduct are rare.
-They often only come after truly outrageous conduct.
+They often only come after truly outrageous conduct, such as severe police brutality, sexual assault, police shootings, or planting evidence.
 They tend to only be filed after the victim or his or her family file a lawsuit and begin to uncover damning evidence.

 - Terry v.
 Ohio, 392 U.S. 1 (1968).

 - Illinois v.
 Caballes, 543 U.S. 405 (2005).

 - California Civil Jury Instructions (CACI) 1400.

 - Cervantez v.
 J.C.
 Penney Co., 595 P.2d 975 (Cal.
 1979).
 See also California Civil Jury Instructions (CACI) 1401.